What is in a Journal Entry?

 To sync a settlement as a journal entry, select one or more batches, and click Sync.
 When you are done, check the completed tab for journal entry # and any other information that can be verified in the corresponding QuickBooks entry.

-If you have configured multiple payment processors, a single date, or a range of orders that can be processed into multiple journal entries - Webgility can help you separate and deposit as much income and expense information as is available for the processor for the period.
+If you have configured multiple payment gateways, a single date, or a range of orders that can be processed into multiple journal entries - Webgility can help you separate and deposit as much income and expense information as is available for the gateway for the period.
 Any final fees or changes can be made with a manual journal in QuickBooks to complete reconciliation now that the base sale information has been entered.

 We are continuing to add more payment sources and fee sources for journal entries in the future so please keep sending your feedback, and happy syncing.